GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 ```

-A departure from what we did earlier, by adding a `<link>` element linked to Tailwind CSS's style file, here we are using our custom `main.css` file containing dumped styles from the preprocessor directives.
-This file (`index.html`) will act as a base file, a parent, whose children shall inherit from.
+This file (`base.html`) will act as a base file, a parent, from who children shall inherit.

 ```html
 <!-- templates/index.html -->